nicola-lunghi/PySwitch/README.md

 - Program (Foot)switches to send MIDI messages.
 Each switch can do multiple actions.
 - Request parameters via NRPN MIDI from the controlled device and evaluate them on a TFT screen or using NeoPixel LEDs (for example the rig/amp/IR names can be displayed)
+- Establish a bidirectional communication with the client device (implemented for the Kemper Profiler Player, but can be used for anything with similar protocol)
 - Use conditions in the configuration to make functions depending on MIDI parameters of the device
 - Define the device to be controlled via a custom python library, implementing base classes from the firmware